- Sharp exterior

 What the Sportback missed in the fatter C-pillar it more than gained in its devastating shape.
 Although the Sportback body has been available in Europe for a few years, it makes its first trip across the pond this year.
 The four-door S5 is a dead-ringer for the bigger S7 that we like so much, and carves the same side profile as the bigger sedan.
 We’re not alone in our admiration for the S5 Sportback either—Lamberty said of all the S4/S5 models that the Sportback was his favorite too.

-Regardless of body style, the S5 is powered by a new turbocharged 3.0-liter V-6 that Audi brought to the S4 and S5—a variant will appear in the RS 5 later.
+Regardless of body style, the S5 is powered by a new turbocharged 3.0-liter V-6 that Audi brought to the S4 and S5—the RS 5 is powered by a different 2.9-liter turbocharged V-6.

 The turbo-6 is rated at 354 horsepower and 369 pound-feet of torque and can propel the S5 up to 60 mph in 4.4 seconds.
 The twin-scroll, single turbocharger sandwiched between the V-6’s banks that feeds one side of the engine first to reduce any lag from the forced induction.
 Mostly, the engine succeeds in providing willing power throughout the range.
 The S5’s torque comes on at 1,350 rpm and stays flat all the way to 4,500 rpm.
 The V-6 feels particularly strong in passing—the S5’s mission as a grand tourer that can chew through miles has been largely realized.